Opening a Window - Demo 01

 11

-glClearColor(0.0289, 0.071875, 0.0972, 1.0)
+76glClearColor(0.0289, 0.071875, 0.0972, 1.0)

 • Before a frame is drawn, it is first turned into a blank slate, where the color of each pixel is set to some value representing a color.
-We are not clearing the framebuffer right now, but setting what color will be used for a later clear.
+We are not clearing the frame-buffer right now, but setting what color will be used for a later clear.
 Calling “glClearColor” “0,0,0,1”, means black “0,0,0”, without transparency (the “1”).

 • Don’t worry about the 4 lines here.
 Although they are necessary, we will cover them in depth later.
 After all, this book is called ModelViewProjection. :-)